 Dirk Oberzan December 1st, 2016

 There are several warning signs that your home might need foundation repair.
 It’s important to pay attention to your home and watch for anything unusual.
-These are a few signs that every home owners should know about.
+These are a few signs that every homeowner should know about.

 Water leaking in the basement is another common problem that we can fix quickly.
 Water can get in a number of ways including, leaking over the top of the foundation, leaking floor cracks, seeping between the basement wall and floor, leaking wall cracks and windows.
 We find the source of the water leak and fix it fast.
 It’s important to take care of it sooner rather than later so that there is no major water damage to the home.

-If you see signs that your home may need repairs, call us and we will come do a free home estimate.
+If you see signs that your home may need repairs, call us and we will come to do a free home estimate.
 It’s important to remember that proactive foundation repair is much less expensive than reactive.
-Often times home owners can save themselves a lot of money by fixing the issue early rather than waiting to long for it to get bad.
+Often times homeowners can save themselves a lot of money by fixing the issue early rather than waiting too long for it to get worse.
 So call us today for a free home estimate.